Nick Totton's PageIt's

 Dancing Bear | My partner, Helene

-title Dancing Bear, and also as a painter, photographer and printmaker.
+Fletcher, works as a painter, photographer and printmaker.
 To find out about her work, click

 here |